TDDD83 Computer Engineering - Bachelor Project

 Lectures

-During the course there will be 3 lectures as listed below.
-Links to lecture slides and other related material are published in connection with the lectures.
+During the course, three lectures will be held as listed below.
+Links to lecture slides (Fo-slides) and other related materials will be published in conjunction with the lectures.

-- Bachelor's project and information retrieval - (pdf, recording part 1, updated 2024-01-22) and the preparation for this lecture is to read Guidelines for the bachelor's report in the course TDDD83.
+- Bachelor's Thesis and Information Retrieval - (pdf, recording part 1, updated 2024-01-22) and the preparation for this lecture is to read Instructions for the Bachelor's Thesis Report in Course TDDD83.

 Workshops

-During the course there are a number of workshops necessary for the bachelor's project, so all group members are expected to be present, and if the scheduled time does not work it is better for the group to find another time when everyone can attend.
+Throughout the course, there are several workshops essential for the bachelor's thesis; therefore, it is expected that all group members attend.
+If the scheduled time does not work, the group should find an alternative time when everyone can be present.

 Workshop - GIT